 - All goods tariff numbers (summed)

 - The gross and net weight

 - The exact description of the goods

-- The origin
+- · The origin

 - The value declaration incl. currency

-- Indication whether the goods are preferential or not1

-If the same goods tariff numbers with the same origin/country of origin and preferences are listed several times on an invoice, a grand total for the gross and net weight with the preference information, the value declaration and the quantity of the goods must be recorded for each of the goods tariff numbers.
+If the same goods tariff numbers with the same origin/the same country of provenance are listed several times on an invoice, a grand total for the gross and net weight, the value declaration and the quantity of the goods must be recorded for these goods tariff numbers.